VincentBounce/Excel-Google-Sheet-formulas/README.md

 - by ISO code `=VLOOKUP("FR",ISO_to_flag,3)`
 - using a dropdown menu

-**You can fetch**
+**You can fetch flag**
-- every country flag 🇺🇸🇫🇷🇬🇧🇨🇭🇯🇵🇨🇳...
+- of every country flag 🇺🇸🇫🇷🇬🇧🇨🇭🇯🇵🇨🇳...
-- set of countries like European Union 🇪🇺
+- of country set like European Union 🇪🇺
 - worldwide symbol 🌐

 ![image](https://github.com/user-attachments/assets/2822c3ff-d642-4348-bf0f-42592a5ae833)